Haveadream1/sign-up-form/README.md

        Issue with phone number 10
        Password and the comfirmation doesn't match
        Submit button redirect
-    H1 weight
+    H1 weight                                         DONE
     Span convert to a link